mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-defining-styles.md

 }
 ```

-Mimcss supports such dependent and related rules via an easy-to-use construct using special properties of the `ExtendedStyleset` type.
+Mimcss supports such dependent and related rules via an easy-to-use construct using special properties of the `CombinedStyleset` type.
 First let's see how pseudo styles and pseudo elements are specified.

 #### Pseudo Classes and Pseudo Elements
-Mimcss allows names of all pseudo entities as properties in the `ExtendedStyleset`.
-The value of these properties is another `ExtendedStyleset`, so that the process of defining dependent rules is recursive.
+Mimcss allows names of all pseudo entities as properties in the `CombinedStyleset`.
+The value of these properties is another `CombinedStyleset`, so that the process of defining dependent rules is recursive.
 Here is how the `:hover` pseudo class from the example above is defined:

 ```tsx
 class MyStyles extends css.StyleDefinition